Warm Air Ducted Heating vs Wet Central Heating

 Wet Central Heating System

 Another popular and efficient heating method is wet central heating, also known as hydronic heating.
 Unlike ducted systems, this system uses heated water to distribute heat throughout the living areas.
 Wet central heating is known for providing consistent warmth, making it a popular choice for most homes.
+For ducted heating vs hydronic heating comparisons, hydronic systems excel in heat retention and comfort, particularly in well-insulated Melbourne homes.

 How Do Hydronic Heating Systems Work?

 The wet central heating system efficiently heats homes by circulating hot water through pipes to radiators or underfloor heating.
 The gas boiler is the system's heart, heating the water, which is then pumped through the pipes, releasing heat into the rooms.
+This radiant heat approach is highly energy efficient, as water retains heat longer than air.

 Thermostats in different areas allow precise control over the heating.
 Unlike warm air heaters, this system ensures consistent comfort.
+Zone control makes hydronic heating cost-effective for larger Melbourne homes.

 The Advantages Of Wet Central Heating